glorie-git/robo/README.md

 ![](https://github.com/glorie-git/robo/blob/main/resources/ROBOGAMEPLACE-ezgif.com-video-to-gif-converter.gif)

 ## How to Run Game
-Make sure you have followed the steps in [Installation](#installation).
+Make sure you have followed the steps in [installation](#installation).
 To run the game open the terminal and run the following command:
 ```
 $ npm run dev
 ```